diego-est/prelude/README.md

 types.
 If you need to ignore the return value of a function then use `ignored = ...` to explicitly ignore it.
+Additionally, the term `fn` (function) should be used in its most literal mathematical sense, for a given input it will always produce the same output.
+If you want to do something that requires side effects then use the `proc` keyword instead.

 `fst`, `snd` and `thr` naming conventions are taken from Haskell.
 The motivation being that `std::get<#>` is extremely verbose for accessing the